Welcome to our Governors’ section.

 I joined the board as a parent governor in 2013 when my son started in nursery at St Anne's.
 I had previously been a foundation governor at English Martyrs School in Tower Hill and have lived in Spitalfields for over twenty years.
 I have lived in Tower Hamlets all of my life and went to Our Lady's Primary in E14 and St Phillip Howard Secondary in Poplar.
 I am a surveyor by profession and so tend to concentrate of premises issues.
 I am also a non-executive director of a London based Housing Association based in Tottenham.

-Governor responsibility: Chair of Resources Committee and responsible for Facilities
+Governor responsibility: Parent Link, Resources Committee and link Governor for Premises, Health & Safety

 Term: Sep 2017 - Sep 2021